AnneDirkson/ConversationAwareFiltering/README.md

 This script does not compute the Dialogue Act Features, because this classifier is not publicly available but can be requested by emailing Giuliano Tortoreto giuliano.tortoreto@unitn.it [1]

+*Using Jupyter Notebook/Lab

+/src/DiscourseFeatureExtraction.ipynb

+*Using Python

+download /src/DiscourseFeatureExtraction.py into folder

-*Can use the Jupyter Notebook DiscourseFeatureExtraction.ipynb or from DiscourseFeatureExtraction import FeatureExtractor in script when placing .py file in folder
+from DiscourseFeatureExtraction import FeatureExtractor

 **Running BERT + CRF + Features